block42-blockchain-company/terra-node-telegram-bot/README.md

 - setup your own MongoDB database and connect with backend instance
 - set correct endpoints in `constants.py`

-If you don't do it you can still use all the features provided by the website using the instance deployed by block42.
-Unfortunately, you can't use the backend instance (delegate the voting) as it is set up to accept only request from one specific instance of the Telegram bot due to security reasons.
+If you don't do it you can still vote through the website hosted by block42 using Terra Station Extension.
+Unfortunately, you can't use the backend instance (delegate the vote) as it is set up to accept only request from one specific instance of the Telegram bot due to security reasons.